gorkemmulayim/openvpn-docker/README.md

 ```

 ### Client Configurations
 Before copying a client configuration to a client machine you need to add remote server IP to configuration file.
-Assume your server ip is 1.2.3.4, find the line `remote my-server-1 1194` in `ubuntu.ovpn` replace it with `remote 1.2.3.4 1194`
+Assume your server IP is 1.2.3.4, find the line `remote my-server-1 1194` in `ubuntu.ovpn` replace it with `remote 1.2.3.4 1194`

 ### Supported Operating Systems
 **Windows**: windows.ovpn<br>